krzysztof-cabaj/Cyber4OT/README.md

 The dataset contains 96 files with more than 4,25 millions of packets.

-Detailed desription of the test bed, where data was prepared, is provided in the Cyber4OT_testbed_description.pdf file.
+Detailed description of the test bed, where data was prepared, is provided in the Cyber4OT_testbed_description.pdf file.

 The most recent version of dataset (currently version 1.0.3) is also available from